aman-sharma-nine/100daysofML/README.md

 Started Deep Learning Specialization by Andrew Ng from deeplearning.ai
 Completed Week 1 of Neural Networks and Deep Learning Course .

+Day 10:
+Week 2
+Binary Classification and Logistic Regressing using Neural Net